-In June 2019, a man who accused Father Freeman of sexually abusing him as a child, rejected the largest settlement award to date, $650,000, from the Diocese of Bufffalo’s compensation program so he could file a lawsuit.
+According to media reports, in June 2019, a man who accused Father Freeman of sexually abusing him as a child, rejected the largest settlement award to date, $650,000, from the Diocese of Bufffalo’s compensation program so he could file a lawsuit.
 He called the offer “insignificant” compared to the abuse he endured.
 He said he wanted a full accounting of how and why the Diocese of Buffalo allowed Father Freeman to continue in ministry for so long.

 “I don’t want the church to determine here’s some money, go away.
 I’d like the trial to happen to see how much of the story we can get out.
 To get the church to come to the table and admit the wrongdoings,” the victim said.

 In August 2019, he filed under the NY Child Victims Act alleging that Father Freeman abused him after the priest was removed from St. Christopher and sent to St. Mary of the Assumption Church in Lancaster.
 The alleged abuse occurred from 1984 to 1989, when the man was 14 to 19 years old.
 He said on one occasion Father Freeman “brandished a .38 caliber pistol” and held it to his head.
 On another occasion, the victim was abused by and with a male prostitute solicited by the priest.

 In 2020, Father Michael Freeman was named in another lawsuit against the Diocese of Buffalo.
 He was accused of sexually abusing a minor.
 The details of the sexual abuse allegations, including when and where the alleged abuse occurred, or the victim’s age/gender, are unknown.